-How Much Will It Cost to Form an LLC?
+How Much Does it Cost to Form an LLC?

-- There are different LLC filing fees by state, and fees can change any time―especially when states are looking to raise more money.
+- There are different LLC filing fees by state, and fees can change at any time―especially when states are looking to raise more money.

-- In addition to state LLC startup costs, you may also pay fees for the expertise and additional services of a service provider like incorporate.com.
+- In addition to state LLC startup costs, you may also pay fees for the expertise and additional services of a service provider.

-All LLC's must have a unique name that is not currently being used in the state, and must include the initials LLC or L.L.C.
-Name availability must be confirmed with the Secretary of State before an LLC can be formed.
-Each state has a set of unique requirements for names and incorporate.com will confirm that your requested name is available.
-If it is not, we will contact you so that you can select a different name.
+All LLCs require a unique name that is not currently being used in the state, and must include the initials LLC or L.L.C.
+Name availability must be confirmed with the secretary of state before an LLC can be formed.
+Each state maintains a unique set of requirements for names, which incorporate.com will use to verify your requested name is available.
+If it is not available, we will contact you so that you can select a different name.

-Most incorporate.com will file your Articles of Organization with the Secretary of State for the state that you select.
+incorporate.com will file your Articles of Organization with the secretary of state for the state you select.
 Some states accept electronic forms while some states require that a paper document be submitted.
-We have a presence in all 50 states and the District of Columbia so that we will quickly and accurately submit your filing.
-The state filing typically cost from $50 – $800 at the time of writing.
+Our presence in all 50 states and the District of Columbia ensures a quick and accurate submission of your filing.
+The state filing fee for LLCs typically costs between $50 and $800 (at the time of writing).

-Some states, most notably New York, require a statement of formation to be published in one or more newspapers that operate in the county in which you choose to form.
-This component to the cost of forming an LLC can range in price between $40 – $2000, depending on the state, county, and the number of weeks the run is required.
-After publication, a certificate or affidavit of publication must be filed with the state. incorporate.com can assist with this requirement as well as part of your LLC purchase.
+Some states, most notably New York, require a statement of formation to be published in one or more newspapers that operate in the county in which you choose to form an LLC.
+This component of forming an LLC can range in price between $40 and $2000, depending on the state, county, and the number of weeks the run in a publication is required.
+After publication, a certificate or affidavit of publication must be filed with the state; We can assist with this requirement as well as part of your LLC purchase.

-An Employer Identification Number will be needed for your LLC for tax purposes. incorporate.com can assist you and obtain an EIN on your behalf as part of your LLC startup costs for $80..
+An Employer Identification Number will be needed for your LLC for tax purposes.
+We can obtain an EIN on your behalf as part of your LLC startup costs for a fee.